TeamDaisyX/Daisy-OLD/README.md

 All other credits mentioned on top of scripts

-Should any be missing kindly let us know at [Daisy Support](https://t.me/DaisySupport_Official) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Max Robot Support](https://t.me/SL_Tech_Worldchat) or simply submit a pull request on the readme.

-## Daisy X the telegram Bot Project
+## Max Robot the telegram Bot Project
-The Advanced Branch (For PRO's)
+The Advanced Branch

-DaisyX v1.0(advvanced)

 ## Special Credits
 - [sltechworld](https://github.com/sltechworld) - A Co-Developer of Project